GaussNav: Gaussian Splatting for Visual Navigation: Introduction

-Recently, map-based visual navigation methods \cite{chaplot2020learning, chaplot2020object, krantz2023navigating, ramakrishnan2022poni, al2022zero, ma2022end} have focused on constructing explicit episodic Bird-Eye-View (BEV) maps, achieving notable success in established visual navigation benchmarks.
+To address the above issue, previous methods \cite{chaplot2020learning, chaplot2020object, krantz2023navigating, ramakrishnan2022poni, al2022zero, ma2022end, lei2024instanceaware} introduce 2D Semantic Bird-Eye-View (BEV) map to tackle this problem.
 These well-designed explicit map representations are memory-efficient, storing essential information such as 2D geometry and semantics, and can be directly utilized to calculate the agent's subsequent actions.
-However, this simple 2D BEV map representation is not free from its limitations.
-For instance, it lacks the capacity to retain 3D geometrical information about the environment, rendering it ineffective for navigating cross-floor scenarios.
-Additionally, BEV maps are unable to preserve the intricate textures and detailed features in a scene.
-To address the above issues in existing map-based visual navigation methods, we formulate a new Gaussian Splatting Navigation framework, \textit{i.e.}, GaussNav, for IIN task.
+However, this simple 2D BEV map representation lacks the capacity to retain 3D geometrical information about the environment, rendering it ineffective for navigating cross-floor scenarios.
+Additionally, BEV maps are unable to preserve the instance-aware features in a scene, which can be crucial for distinguishing between multiple objects of the same class or for tasks requiring fine-grained object interaction.

+To avoid the limitation of BEV maps, we propose a new Gaussian Splatting Navigation framework, \textit{i.e.}, GaussNav, for IIN task.
+Our GaussNav is inspired by the recent advancements in 3D Vision technologies, including Neural Radiance Fields (NeRF) \cite{mildenhall2020nerf} and 3D Gaussian Splatting (3DGS) \cite{kerbl3Dgaussians}.
+These technologies have demonstrated substantial progress in novel view synthesis (NVS) and 3D scene understanding.
+Although these technologies were not initially developed for navigation tasks, they offer considerable potential for application in this domain.
+To this end, we develop the Semantic Gaussian map representation, which integrates the representation of geometry, semantics and instance-aware features, and can be directly used for visual navigation.